danpeirce/scad-keyboard-cases/README.md

 * Light from RPi Pico board piped outside case by short piece of clear PETG filament.
 * Covers over Pico board area allow for customization without reprinting whole case.
-Also contain side vents for convection.
+Also contain side vents for convective cooling.
-* Use crkbd/stls/crkbd-case-top-pico.stl for left side keyboard.
+* Used crkbd/stls/crkbd-case-top-pico.stl and crkbd/stls/-case-base-pico.stl for left side keyboard.
 The same file can be mirrored in slicing software to create right side case.
+* crkbd/stls/crkbd-case-top-pico.stl and crkbd/stls/cover_trrs.stl are used as is on both left and right sides.

 ### Construction